IRLL/HierarchyCraft/paper.md

 We introduce **HierarchyCraft**, a builder for lightweight environments in which arbitrary hierarchical reasoning tasks without feature extraction can be created within a single library.
 HierarchyCraft  provides a set of environments and makes it easy to build custom hierarchical environments to fit any research needs.

 For example, the effects of the underlying hierarchy of Minecraft can be studied with the MineHcraft environment that mimics the sub-tasks of Minecraft without any 3D environment that would require feature extraction.
 A view of the graphical interface common to all HierarchyCraft environments is shown in Figure \autoref{fig:MineHcraft-dragon}.
+Pictures and icons are only available on the human interface for illustration purpose, they are not accessed by the agent.

 ![HierarchyCraft graphical user interface.
 'End' zone in the MineHcraft environment.\label{fig:MineHcraft-dragon}](docs/images/MineHcraft_face_to_dragon.png)